On This Page

 Moderate risk of petty crime exists throughout the country, especially in Chisinau, in crowded areas, on public transportation, and in bars and restaurants.
 Theft of valuables from hotel rooms is common.

 Scams involving corrupt officials and false identity (such as criminals posing as police officers) have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.

 Protests and demonstrations occur throughout the country, especially in Chisinau, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

-A dangerous security environment and restricted areas exist in Transnistria Territorial Unit.
+A dangerous security environment may exist in Transnistria Territorial Unit.

 Seasonal flooding occurs.